Breathe Better. Sleep Better.

 Snoring does often accompany sleep apnea, but just because you snore does not mean you have sleep apnea.

-Signs and symptoms associated with Obstructice Sleep Apnea that are seen at night include:
+Signs and symptoms associated with Obstructive Sleep Apnea that are seen at night include:

 In our office, we treat snoring and sleep apnea with a unique approach.
 Dentists now can provide you with a home monitor to help you (and us) assess whether or not sleep apnea should be a concern.
 The gold standard for treatment of sleep apnea was for a long time the CPAP machine, however, in many cases it is now an oral appliance.